Contact Us 1-800-596-4880

 outbound-listener

-Mule Flow Generated by APIkit and Used for Routing APIkit Requests
+Mule Flows Generated by APIkit and Used for Routing APIkit Requests

-APIkit is a tool that simplifies the implementation of APIs by automatically generating a minimal set of Mule flows based on the API specification.
+APIkit is a tool that simplifies API implementation by automatically generating a minimal set of Mule flows based on the API specification.
 Each APIkit router endpoint counts as a distinct Mule flow.
-These Mule flows do not have an event source and are used for the handling of HTTP requests for a particular API method and path.
+These Mule flows don’t have an event source and are used to HTTP requests for a particular API method and path.

 This flow routes APIkit requests and handles the GET request in the /reservation path: